Re-designing symptom logging for casual and power users at Flo Health

 • Evolve within Flo’s UI → reuse patterns (chips, accordions, cards) while simplifying layouts

-• Balance user + business goals → surface features through useful context, not intrusive upsells
+• Balance user + business goals → surface Premium features through useful context, not intrusive upsells

 Below are my initial paper sketches exploring different layouts for the original symptom log, which I saw as the most complex aspect of the re-design.
 These sketches include a redesigned homepage, which is the entry point for logging symptoms.